DETAILED ACTION

 a camera configured to optically detect the patterns of laser light reflected from the object using an optical system under predetermined exposure parameters (See at least Wakabayashi Paragraphs 0040, 0047-0049, and Figure 2, the camera/image capturing device detects the pattern reflected from the object under predetermined exposure parameters/time);

-a control device configured to actuate the laser projector and the camera in order to determine features of the object (See at least Wakabayashi Paragraphs 0027, 0041, 0053-0054, and 0056, the controller/control device controls the driving of the laser emitter/projector and the camera/image capturing device in order to determine the posture and position of the object, which are interpreted as features);
+the control device further configured to actuate the laser projector and the camera in order to determine a shape, position, and orientation of the object (See at least Wakabayashi Paragraphs 0027, 0041, 0053-0054, and 0056, the controller/control device controls the driving of the laser emitter/projector and the camera/image capturing device in order to determine the posture, position, and shape of the object);

 a sensor unit configured to detect an approach or a presence of a person in a critical spatial proximity to the laser projector (See at least Wakabayashi Paragraphs 0019, 0060, and Figure 5, the human detection sensor detects the presence of a human in a critical special proximity), and configured to transmit to the control device a signal characterizing the approach or the presence of the person (See at least Wakabayashi Paragraphs 0041, 0060, and Figure 2, the human detection sensor transmits a signal characterizing the presence of a person to the controller/control device);